Hillan007/Moodly-2.0/README.md

 - **Responsive Design**: Works on desktop, tablet, and mobile devices

 ## 🚀 Quick Start

+**🌐 Use Online**: Visit [https://moodly-2-0.vercel.app/](https://moodly-2-0.vercel.app/) to use Moodly instantly without any setup!

+**💻 Run Locally**: Follow the steps below to run Moodly on your own computer:

 ### Prerequisites
 - Python 3.8 or higher